influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/introduction/getting_started.md

 Check it out later to get an interesting look at how InfluxDB is performing under the hood.

 Unlike `SHOW DATABASES`, most InfluxQL statements must operate against a specific database.
-You may explicitly name the database with each query, but the CLI provides a convenient statement, `USE <db-name>`, which will automatically set the database for all future requests.
+You may explicitly name the database with each query, but the CLI provides a convenience statement, `USE <db-name>`, which will automatically set the database for all future requests.
+For example:

 ```sql
 > USE mydb